The Cauchy problem for the Ostrovsky equation with positive dispersion

 \leftline{ \bf Acknowledgments}

-This work is supported by the Natural Science Foundation of China under grant numbers 11171116 and 11401180.
-The second author is also supported in part by the Fundamental Research Funds for the Central Universities of China under the grant number 2012ZZ0072.
-The third author is supported by the NSF of China (No.11371367) and Fundamental research program of NUDT(JC12-02-03).
-The first author are supported by 14IRTSTHN023..
+This work was supported by the NSF grant 1620449 and the Natural Science Foundation of China under grant 11401180.
+The first author is also supported by the Young Core Teachers Program of Henan Normal University and Henan Province Research Fund 15A110033.

 \leftline{ \bf References}